Sydney Show a success for Aussie meat

-The series of 360-degree videos features five beef and lamb producers from across Australia, telling their story on how they produce Australia’s world-renowned red meat, with a focus on animal wellbeing, sustainability, biodiversity and innovation.
+The series of 360-degree videos features five beef and lamb producers from across Australia.
+They tell their story of how they produce Australia’s world-renowned red meat.
+All have a focus on animal wellbeing, sustainability and biodiversity, as well as innovation.

-MLA Community and Industry Engagement Manager Fiona Thompson says events such as the Royal Easter Show are a great opportunity for the industry to highlight how red meat producers are ethical and responsible custodians of livestock, land and natural resources.
+MLA Community and Industry Engagement Manager Fiona Thompson says events such as the Sydney Show are a great opportunity for the industry to highlight how red meat producers are ethical and responsible custodians of livestock, land and natural resources.

-“We’re looking forward to continuing our work with the community at our next event when we head to Rockhampton for Beef Australia,” she says.
+“We’re looking forward to continuing our work with the community at our next event,” she says.
+“In May, we’ll be heading to Rockhampton for Beef Australia,” she says.

 Cash injection for agricultural shows

-In more good news for our agricultural shows and field days, additional government support for COVID-hit events is on its way for 110 shows around the country
+There’s more good news for our agricultural shows and field days.
+Further government support for COVID-hit events is on its way for 110 shows around the country

-Minister for Agriculture, Drought and Emergency Management David Littleproud says $710,818 in supplementary expense claims has been approved under the Supporting Agricultural Shows and Field Days program, which reimburses eligible costs for shows and field days which had to cancel in 2020 because of COVID-19.
+Minister for Agriculture, Drought and Emergency Management David Littleproud says $710,818 in supplementary expense claims has been approved under the Supporting Agricultural Shows and Field Days program.
+This reimburses eligible costs for shows and field days which had to cancel in 2020 because of COVID-19.

-Almost $34 million has already gone out to the 378 agricultural shows and field days approved for funding for costs paid from July 2019 to June 2020.
+Almost $34 million has already gone out to the 378 agricultural shows and field days.
+These were approved for funding for costs paid from July 2019 to June 2020.

-“Our agricultural shows and field days are bouncing back from the pandemic,” Littleproud says.
-“This is a tribute to the hard work of their volunteers and local communities.
+“Our ag shows and field days are bouncing back from the pandemic,” Littleproud says.
+“This is a tribute to the hard work of their volunteers as well as their local communities.

-“These events are at the heart of our rural and regional communities and help farmers stay competitive by sharing innovation and new ways of doing business.”
+“These events are at the heart of our rural and regional communities.
+They also help farmers stay competitive by sharing innovation and new ways of doing business.”